Walmart Cyber Monday 2021: The Best Deals on TVs, AirPods, Air Fryers

-Walmart Cyber Monday 2021 Deals: Shop TVs, AirPods, Air Fryers and More
+Walmart Cyber Monday 2021 Deals: Shop TVs, Apple AirPods, Air Fryers and More

-With Thanksgiving Day and Black Friday behind us, there's still a chance to score Walmart's best deals.
-You can shop Walmart's Cyber Monday "Deals for Days" online now while it features major savings on select Apple products, air fryers, TVs, video games, laptops, Ninja and Magic Foodie blenders, Instant Pots, the iRobot vacuum, clothing and more.
-You can get the AirPods Pro for $159, their lowest price to date.
+With Thanksgiving Day and Black Friday behind us, there's still a chance to score Walmart's best deals for the holiday season.
+You can shop Walmart's Cyber Monday "Deals for Days" online now while it features major savings on select Apple products, air fryers, TVs, video games, laptops, Ninja and Magic Foodie blenders, Instant Pots, the iRobot vacuum, clothing, seasonal décor, gaming consoles and more.

-Today, shoppers can try their luck with scoring the highly sought after Playstation Game Console during Walmart's PS 5 restock at 12 p.m.
-ET (9 a.m.
-PT).

 In a release, Scott McCall, executive vice president and chief merchandising officer for Walmart U.S., said: “Our customers count on us to deliver an amazing Black Friday experience with the best prices year after year, and this year we’re making it even bigger and better with more ways to shop and more of every item."

-Ahead, check out some of the best deals at Walmart's Cyber Monday event.
-Shop now to check off everything on your holiday list for Cyber Monday.
+Ahead, check out some of the best deals at the Walmart Cyber Monday Sale event.
+Shop now to check off everything on your holiday list with a Cyber Monday deal.

 RELATED CONTENT: